KhronosGroup/glTF/specification/README.md

 }
 ```

-All extensions used in a model are listed the top-level `extensionsUsed` dictionary object, e.g.,
+All extensions used in a model are listed in the top-level `extensionsUsed` dictionary object, e.g.,

 ```javascript
 "extensionsUsed": [